facelessuser/coloraide/docs/src/markdown/average.md

 Color.average(['purple', 'green', 'blue'], space='hsl')
 ```

-It should be noted that when averaging colors with hues which are evently distributed around the color wheel, the result
+It should be noted that when averaging colors with hues which are evenly distributed around the color wheel, the result
 will produce an achromatic hue.
 When achromatic hues are produced during circular mean, the color will discard
 chroma/saturation information, producing an achromatic color.